Skip to main content

 Now you've added Paldium Fragments to the Small Settlement shop along with other existing items.

 Items field is not specific to this table, it is part of Pal Schema syntax which tells the code that these are the items you want to append to your array.
-So regardless of what array it is, always include the Items field in your array object.
+So regardless of what array it is, always include the Items field in your array object if you're looking to insert into the array.